March Madness Picks 2022

 In a typical year, the March Madness Tournament is played in regional hubs across the United States with Dayton, Cleveland, Greensboro, Omaha, Sacramento, Albany, St. Louis, Spokane, Tampa, Indianapolis, Los Angeles, Houston, New York, and Atlanta all due to host games in 2020 before the tournament was canceled due to the Covid 19 pandemic.

-2021 is nothing like a typical year, and as a result of the pandemic, all March Madness games in 2021 will be played in the state of Indiana, with the majority, including the National Championship Game being played at Lucas Oil Stadium, Indianapolis.
+2021 saw all March Madness games played in the state of Indiana, with the majority, including the National Championship Game played at Lucas Oil Stadium, Indianapolis.

 March Madness FAQs